 The rest of the .pmx file is the body of the input.
 The basic unit of input from here on is called an input block or just block, each one representing an integral number of bars.
-If there is a pickup bar, it must be included in the block with the first full bar.
-(If you need to put the pickup in a separate block, set the initial logical meter to fit the pickup bar, then after the pickup bar do a blind meter change as described in section 2.3, page 13).
+If there is a pickup bar, i.e., if xmtrnum0 > 0, it must be included in the first block together with the first full bar.
+(If you need to put the pickup in a separate block, for example at the start of a new movement, set the initial logical meter to fit the pickup bar, then after the pickup bar do a blind meter change as described in section 2.3, page 15).